Jo3yG/Challenge06/README.md

 # Challenge06
 # 06 Server-Side APIs: Weather Dashboard

-## Your Task

-Use the [5 Day Weather Forecast](https://openweathermap.org/forecast5) to retrieve weather data for cities.
-The base URL should look like the following: `https://api.openweathermap.org/data/2.5/forecast?lat={lat}&lon={lon}&appid={API key}`.
-After registering for a new API key, you may need to wait up to 2 hours for that API key to activate.

-**Hint**: Using the 5 Day Weather Forecast API, you'll notice that you will need to pass in coordinates instead of just a city name.
-Using the OpenWeatherMap APIs, how could we retrieve geographical coordinates given a city name?

-You will use `localStorage` to store any persistent data.
-For more information on how to work with the OpenWeather API, refer to the [Full-Stack Blog on how to use API keys](https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys).

 ## User Story
 AS A traveler
 I WANT to see the weather outlook for multiple cities